JK-A2023/Sparta_DevOps/week_5/day_2/cidr.md

 `10000000.11000000.01000000.00000000`

+The combinations inside each octets covers every number from 0 to 255.

 Here is the format of the bits, in order:

 `128` - `64` - `32` - `16` - `8` - `4` - `2` - `1`

-The combinations inside each octets covers every number from 0 to 255 (255 being the sum of all combined numbers).

 Using this format: